kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - Our paper is being featured in the Montreal AI Ethics Institute (MAIEI) newsletter!
 - They really liked the mess we made of ICLR 2022, and asked us to do it again, and we said yes to Part Deux in 2023!
 - Check out our opening remarks at ICLR's conference this year (virtual), as well as the workshop ware hosting for first-time submitters and others traditionally underrepresented in research!
+- I completed a Research internship at JP Morgan's AI Research group, where I also gave 3 talks this summer!
 - I have been accepted to EC22's Algorithmic Game Theory Mentorship Program at EC22!
 - I have received a scholarship (courtesy BNY Mellon) to attend the Tapia Conference (flight, registration, hotel for 3 days)!
 I will be presenting a poster on our isogenies work there and attending the Doctoral Consortium, where I will be giving a 45 minute talk on Isogenies!; please say hi!
 This will be my first in-person poster conference so I am kind of nervous but excited!!! (since most of this has been remote because of COVID).
 It means a lot to me; I am STOKED!
 - I will be giving a talk at Basis.AI.